‘Growing Strong Together’

 The festival, hosted by the Margaret River Uniting Church, arose from the congregation’s desire to engage with the wider community, and to share stories through music, storytelling and art.
 The inspiration for the weekend came from a similar festival run in rural Victoria called ‘Sacred Edge’.

 Here’s what participants had to say about our 2019 Festival!

-If you would like to know more, or get involved contact us by email – email@example.com
+If you would like to know more about future Deep Listening Festivals, or to get involved contact us by email – email@example.com